verticlabs/html-boilerplate/docs/guideline-css.md

 If a module is nested inside another module, and it needs to behave a certain way, this should be done through applying a modifier to the nested module.
 If this is not possible, modifying rules should be kept inside the outer module.

-### Working with SASS
+### Working with SCSS

-[SASS](http://sass-lang.com/) is great and gives us a lot of freedom.
+[SCSS](http://sass-lang.com/) is great and gives us a lot of freedom.
 But with [great powers, comes great responsibility](http://www.youtube.com/watch?v=IKmQW7JTb6s).
-So even though there's a lot of cool stuff in SASS, we need to keep our code clean and readable.
+So even though there's a lot of cool stuff in SCSS, we need to keep our code clean and readable.

 * Use nesting only for namespacing modules and nest only one (1) level.